Alexandra Pelosi

 Alexandra Corinne Pelosi (born October 5, 1970) is an American journalist, documentary filmmaker, and writer.
-She is a daughter of Nancy Pelosi, the former Speaker of the United States House of Representatives, and Paul Pelosi.
+She is a daughter of Nancy Pelosi, the former Speaker of the United States House of Representatives, and businessman Paul Pelosi.

 Early life and education

 Pelosi was born and raised in San Francisco, California.
 The youngest of five children, she earned a B.A. from Loyola Marymount University.
 In 1993, she received a master's degree from the USC Annenberg School for Communication and Journalism.

 Career

 While a student at Loyola Marymount, Pelosi interned at SST Records.

 Network news

 Before making documentaries, Pelosi spent a decade as a field producer at NBC News.
 In 2000, while working as a producer for NBC covering George W. Bush's presidential campaign, she brought along a handheld camcorder documenting 18 months of her experience on the campaign trail; the footage was used to create Journeys with George, a documentary that earned her six Emmy nominations.